sbingler/hsts-tracking-prevention-spec/draft-bingler-hsts-tracking-prevention.md

 This document offers some minor modifications to {Section 8 of RFC6797}
 that allows for user agents to implement a way to prevent tracking of the user.

-It also touches on potential implementations and their downsides.
+It also touches on potential implementations.

 # Conventions and Definitions